Vic-Warden/Smart-Calendar/docs/planning.md

 Program working together ( in pairs ):

-- 🔄 When a button is clicked, a random sound is played
+- ❌ When a button is clicked, a random sound is played

-- 🔄 When the PIR sensor detects someone, it launches a single specific voice line
+- ❌ When the PIR sensor detects someone, it launches a single specific voice line

-- 🔄 When the photo resistance falls below 200, it launches a voice line to indicate that it is switching to silent mode
+- ❌ When the photo resistance falls below 200, it launches a voice line to indicate that it is switching to silent mode

-- 🔄 When an appointment is received, it launches a sound
+- ❌ When an appointment is received, it launches a sound

+To be done later :

+- 🔄 3D model change stuff

+- 🔄 Resume API reference

+- 🔄 Research part to be done from Friday

 ### Wenesday 12/03